21 E. Main Street,

-The great Southern Theatre is the only remaining 19th Century theatre in Columbus.
+The Great Southern Theatre is the only remaining 19th Century theatre in Columbus.
 It opened on September 21, 1896 with the comedy burlesque stage production of “In Gay New York”.
 It took close to three years of planning and construction (the adjoining Southern Hotel opened the following summer).
 It boasts the architectural influence of 19th Century geniuses Louis Sullivan and Dankmar Adler.
-It was constructed of “fireproof” brick, tile, iron, concrete and steel (since most other theaters in the downtown had been previously destroyed by fire).
+It was constructed of “fireproof” brick, tile, iron, concrete and steel (since most other theatres in the downtown had been previously destroyed by fire).
 Being a very modern structure, it was one of the first commercial buildings in Columbus to have electricity (which it produced itself).

 In the early-1910’s, a section of the upper balcony was removed to install a projection booth.
-It was used as a live performance and movie theater until 1931 when it became a full-time movie house named Southern Theatre.
+It was used as a live performance and movie theatre until 1931 when it became a full-time movie house named Southern Theatre.
 It was renamed Towne Cinema on December 22, 1972 screening Blaxploitation movies, the first being Robert Hooks in “Trouble Man”.
 It stayed open until 1979 when years of neglect forced its closing.